infokiller/config-public/install/README.md

 - Configure fstab.
 This depends on which drives/partitions are regularly used by the device.
 See the fstab files in the repo for a reference.

-- Install git if needed: `sudo apt install -y git`
+- Install git and curl if needed: `sudo apt install -y git curl`

 > TODO: Add more specific instructions for following the installation media to
 > make sure my settings are consistent across installations.